 The UK supermarket chain store Tesco pays a £40,000 a year salary to their email marketing managers.

-This is obviously top of the food chain salary but email is a major sales channel for online retailers.
+This is top of the food chain salary, but email is a major sales channel for online retailers.

-For this small online store, the email channel drives 4% of traffic but 18% of their year to date online revenue.
+The email channel drives 4% of traffic for this small online store but 18% of their year to date online revenue.

-Those, like myself, who have a marketing degree and learned that your most important customers are those that spend recently, frequently and the most.
+Like myself, those who have a marketing degree and learned that your most important customers are those who spend recently, frequently and the most.